flowgrammable/flowsim/doc/GUITESTING.md

 Before you can begin testing you must complete all steps in the doc/INSTALL.md instructions.
 To record and execute tests you will need to install the following dependencies:
+- Selenium server 2.45.0
 - Chrome browser
 - Firefox browser
-- Firefox selnium IDE plugin 2.8.0
+- Firefox selenium IDE plugin 2.8.0
-- Firefox selnium builder 2.3
+- Firefox selenium builder 2.3

 Test Suite Structure
 --------------------